Does it hurt?

 Sometimes patients will need arm or leg restraints.
 This is to prevent them from pulling out any tubes or intravenous catheters.
 This also prevents any damage to their airway while the breathing tube is in place.
 They may not tolerate breathing yet if the breathing tube was accidentally pulled out.

 If the patient is doing well after the surgery, the decision is made to extubate (pull the breathing tube out) the patient.

 When it is time to take the patient off the breathing machine, settings on the ventilator are turned down.
 This allows the patients to breathe more on his or her own.

 When patients are awake enough, the breathing tube is removed, and the ventilator is turned off.

-After the patients are off of the ventilator, they may need to temporarily wear oxygen, delivered through two-pronged plastic tubing that fits into the nose.
+After the patients are off of the ventilator, they may need to temporarily wear oxygen, delivered through a nasal cannula (two-pronged plastic tubing) that fits into the nose.

 In some cases, other treatments such as chest physiotherapy (CPT) or breathing treatments are indicated.

 Who operates the controls on the ventilators or performs other respiratory treatments?

 Respiratory therapists are professionally trained staff who work with all aspects of respiratory care.
 Cincinnati Children's Cardiac Intensive Care Unit includes 13 respiratory therapists who staff the unit 24 hours a day, seven days a week.